GerardoIrigoyen/ASB_Tutorial/Tutorial_Instructions/reviewer_comments.md

 - **script_4**
     - Please change the ASB text color to red.
 - **script_5**
     - Please change the year to "Reviewer 2 is the best," and make it green.
+OK